 Celebrate St. Patrick’s Day with These Easy Crafts and Activities

-Saint Patrick’s Day is this week, and we want to help you get ready for the holiday with some fun and educational crafts.
-Today, we’re sharing our picks for the top seven easy Saint Patrick’s Day crafts your kids will love.
+Saint Patrick’s Day is March 17, and we want to help you get ready for the holiday with some fun and educational crafts.
+Today, we’re sharing our picks for the top 10 easy Saint Patrick’s Day crafts your kids will love.

 These leprechaun hats are a cute craft to decorate any room for Saint Patrick’s Day.
 If you don’t have pots around the house, substitute a small plastic container.
 And, rather than buying a buckle, use yellow paint to make this as simple as possible!

-Make your mid-day meal something special by adding these cute leprechaun footprints across your student’s plates.
-All you need is a little icing, dyed with green food coloring and a Ziploc baggie to turn your child’s meal into a Saint Patrick’s Day lunch!
+Make your beverage something special, too, by concocting a St. Patrick’s Day float.
+All you need is a little icing, dyed with green food coloring, and a Ziploc baggie to turn your child’s meal into a Saint Patrick’s Day lunch!

-If you don’t have any luck finding a four-leaf clover, make your own lucky charm!
+If you don’t have any luck finding a four-leaf clover, make your own lucky charm with these popsicle stick bracelets!
 These are a fun craft activity, and give kids an opportunity to learn important skills.

-Share your Saint Patrick’s Day crafts, and any other activities you have planned for this weekend, in the comments below or on social media by tagging K12 Inc. on Facebook or @K12Learn on Twitter and Instagram.
+Share your Saint Patrick’s Day crafts, and any other activities you have planned for the holiday, in the comments below or on social media by tagging Learning Liftoff on Facebook or @K12Learn on Twitter and Instagram.

 Brittany Marklin is a contributing writer for Learning Liftoff and a community manager for K12.
 She coordinates all K12 student contests and connects with families who pursue online education.
 She attended George Mason University, earning a Bachelor of Science degree in marketing, with a minor in tourism and events management.
 Brittany spent her first five years at K12 on the social media team where she aided with content and strategy for multiple channels, and helped construct K12’s user-generated content site, “What’s Your Story?”
 When she’s not working, Brittany loves spending time with her husband and daughter in North Carolina.